sensate-io/firmware-esp32/README.md

 # firmware-esp32

-The Sensate ESP32 firmware is used to connect ESP32 based hardware with the Sensate Cloud and the Sensate apps.
+The Sensatio ESP32 firmware is used to connect ESP32 based hardware with the Sensatio Cloud and the Sensatio apps.
-Find out more at https://www.sensate.io
+Find out more at https://www.sensatio.io

-# The Sensate Firmware for ESP32 currently uses the following Libraries:
+# The Sensatio Firmware for ESP32 currently uses the following Libraries:

 - Arduino IDE ESP32 Base Library (https://github.com/espressif/arduino-esp32 v1.0.5)
 - ArduinoJson (https://github.com/bblanchon/ArduinoJson v5.13.5)